JTVeiga/vuepress-deploy/docs/src/i40/README.md

 </div>

+The figure above provides an overview of these approaches in the I4.0 context and bellow we will detail each of these concepts.

 ### Agent-Based Modeling and Simulation (ABMS)
-is considered a relatively new approach to model complex systems composed of interactive and autonomous agents.
+> is considered a relatively new approach to model complex systems composed of interactive and autonomous agents.
 ABMS is defined as a set of elements (agents) characterized by attributes that interact with each other through "appropriate rules" for a given environment.
 The agent is a complex software unit capable of operating autonomously and following a set of rules.
-ABMS has an important participation as a model to achieve CPS
+ABMS has an important participation as a model to achieve CPS and simulation i4.0.

 ### Discret Event Simulation (DES)
 > It is defined as "state variables that change only at the discrete points in time when the event occurs".
 The event consists of the occurrence that changes the state of the system.
 The system state variable represents all the information needed to describe the behavior of the system at a given point in time.
 DES is process-oriented, developed primarily using process flowcharts, and operates at discrete times.
 The level of abstraction of DES models is generally medium to low.